-Specifications: 0.035 inches stainless steel blades; 2 inches cutting diameter; one-piece; practice head included; Shock Collar technology
+Specific features: 0.035-inch stainless steel blades, 2 in cutting diameter, one-piece, practice head included, Shock Collar technology

-Description: This 4.3 stars and $35.97 Rage Hypodermic Standard Broadhead is a mechanical broadhead, manufactured from stainless steel.
-This material ensures you of its great quality since it’s strong enough, yet pretty light to be confidently used when hunting with a crossbow.
+Description: The Rage Hypodermic 2 Blade Mechanical Broadhead is a mechanical broadhead, manufactured from stainless steel.
+This material stands out due to its great quality since it’s strong enough, yet pretty light to be confidently used when hunting with a crossbow.

-Apart from the good weight and dimensions, the precision of this particular item is further ensured by the brand’s reputation.
+Apart from better weight and dimensions, the precision of this particular item is further ensured by the brand’s reputation.
 As such, you can be sure it’s very accurate, making deep wound channels so that the deer you shoot don’t have to suffer needlessly.

 The accuracy you need is given by the aerodynamic form of this broadhead and the fact that its ferrule is made from steel but in just one piece.
 That aspect is what makes it really tough seeing as one-piece items have fewer chances of dismembering on the field.
 The broadhead has very sharp blades, manufactured from 0.35-inch stainless steel, with a 2-inch cutting diameter and a 100-grain broadhead.

 Moreover, the fact that it’s refined with the Shock Collar technology makes all the difference in the world in regards to blade retention.
 The rear blade deployment is another great feature, as is the fact that it’s compatible with the Deep Six inserts.

 - Includes a free practice head

 - Devastating accuracy